 All residents are responsible for following the alcohol guidelines at all times.
 Individuals may earn alcohol privileges independent of the other residents in their apartment.
-Residents age 21 or older in good judicial standing may only consume alcohol in rooms certified as Designated Consumption Zones if the residents complete Alcohol Edu, the Alcohol Education Program (AEP) online certification, fill out the accompanying APC application, and retrieve their APC from the coordinator or designee.
+Residents age 21 or older in good judicial standing may only consume alcohol in rooms certified as Designated Consumption Zones if the residents complete Alcohol Edu, the Alcohol Education Program (AEP) online certification, fill out the accompanying APC application, and retrieve their Alcohol Privileges (AP) from the coordinator or designee.

-Designated Consumption Zone (DCZ): Once all residents of an apartment or suite pass the AEP online certification and complete the APC card application, the Lead Assistant Coordinator of Residential Education or designee will generate a DCZ placard for the apartment or suite.
-Residents who are unable to retrieve their APC and DCZ on move-in day must work with the Lead Assistant Coordinator of Residential Education or designee to retrieve both.
+Designated Consumption Zone (DCZ): Once all residents of an apartment or suite pass the AEP online certification and complete the AP application, the Coordinator of Residential Education or designee will provide you with your Designated Consumption Zone (DCZ) email certification.
+Residents who are unable to retrieve their Alcohol Privleges and DCZ on move-in day must work with the Coordinator of Residential Education or designee to retrieve both.
 Once residents receive their DCZ certification, they may store and consume alcohol in that space in compliance with the HRE Community Living Standards.
-For verification, residents must always keep their DCZ certification posted on the refrigerator of the approved apartment.
+For verification, residents must receive an Alcohol Privileges & DCZ Confirmation email.

-Residents with an APC and non-resident guests 21 or older may only consume alcohol in DCZ apartment or suite with their APC card or valid identification; for residential students, a valid ID will not qualify as a substitute for the APC.
-Residents who choose to have guests in their DCZ while alcohol or alcohol containers are present assume the responsibility of checking the age of everyone present ensuring their residential guests have an APC and their non-residential guests have a valid form of identification indicating their age.
+Residents with Alcohol Privileges AP and non-resident guests 21 or older may only consume alcohol in DCZ apartment or suite with their APor valid identification; for residential students, a valid ID will not qualify as a substitute for the AP.
+Residents who choose to have guests in their DCZ while alcohol or alcohol containers are present assume the responsibility of checking the age of everyone present ensuring their residential guests have

+AP and their non-residential guests have a valid form of identification indicating their age.
 All residents present at the time of an alcohol violation may lose their alcohol privileges.
-Residents who lose their alcohol privileges must immediately return revoked APCs or DCZs to the appropriate coordinator.
-Please note that rooms in Santa Rosa Village do not qualify for a DCZ placard and thus all alcohol is prohibited.
+Residents who lose their alcohol privileges must immediately return revoked alcohol privilegs or DCZs to the appropriate coordinator.
+Please note that rooms in Santa Rosa Village do not qualify to be a Designated Consumption Zone (DCZ) placard and thus all alcohol is prohibited.